Season 4, Episode 1: Jonathan Overpeck: Aridification and a Drier Future for the Mississippi River Basin

 JOHN SABO: Whoa, that's impressive to think about.
 I mean, I know exactly those habitats that you're talking about from my background as an ecologist and thinking about birds and endangered birds in Nebraska, for example.
 Let's shift gears to adaptation to that.
 You and I have both spent significant time in Arizona, and an adaptation strategy in Arizona is to put water underground - surface water underground for later, right?
 It's to manage surface and groundwater supplies conjunctively, together.
 What do you think the strategy should be in the Midwest for this, I guess is the question I want to ask?

 JONATHAN OVERPECK: Yeah, I'm glad you brought up the groundwater situation.
 Because what happens when people run out of surface water?
 That's happening in parts of the Southwest now, it's happening on the Great Plains.
 Parts of western Kansas, for example, can no longer irrigate, and you can't grow crops without irrigation in these places.
 And you can't irrigate now because you've pumped all the water out of the ground.
 So we do know in Arizona, you're right, we tend to store water underground when we can.
 Increasingly people need that water, and they don't want to bank it, but when we can bank it--and there'll be times when the climate is wetter--we should bank it.
 And it doesn't need to go in a big reservoir.
 You don't have one handy you, can put it underground.
-But the problem on the High Plains is that we're now depleting the aquafers.
+But the problem on the High Plains is that we're now depleting the aquifers.
 There's some places still, like up in the Sandhills of Nebraska, where the water - you know, it's still - you've got springs that are still seeping out under the farm or natural area where all the birds are.
-But for the most part we're draining our aquafers.
+But for the most part we're draining our aquifers.
 So what else can we do to adapt?
 It's a toughie, but you've got to change what you're trying to grow and how you grow it.
 And agriculture is a big enterprise, and of course a very important one because we need the food, and we really want to cherish the farmers who do that.
 But they do have to start adapting.
 And we have to help them through science come up with better solutions for what they can grow and still make money.
 And as you've probably seen when you drive out on the Great Plains now, a lot of farms are also farming renewable energy [LAUGHTER]--putting up wind turbines and solar, agrivoltaics.
 It's a great way to sort of hedge and have an alternate source of income.
 But at the same time, by changing your crop, and when you plant early in the year, for example, and harvest earlier in the year, for example, you know, you can sort of still continue to make money on your farming.

 JOHN SABO: That's a super-cool example, I like it a lot.
 It reminds me, like, I haven't seen that in Arizona--and maybe you have examples--but in California for sure I know one farmer in particular personally who swapped out his crops for solar when solar was selling at a reasonable rate, and also trades his water.
 So, you know, there's some fungibility in the West between the water, the electrons, and the food.
 I wonder how that would pan out in the Midwest.
 I think it's a super-interesting idea.
 I was thinking one step behind, which is could they bank water?
 Do you think in wet years, you know, farmers in Iowa could dedicate 10% of their field to recharge or something like that?

 JONATHAN OVERPECK: Yeah, they're going to have to figure that out.
 And I think, you know, being a farmer probably is better than an academic to figure that one out.
 Because you do have to balance sort of what you can make now versus what you can make later by saving your water.
 One of the things we don't do well in this country, and certainly down in Arizona - don't do it because of the conservative politics, is we don't really keep track of how much water's underground.
 And if we're going to start using water more wisely we really need to monitor things very carefully.
 And it's not just how much water's down there, it's how accessible and what quality the water is.
-Because some water, if you're down deep in some of these aquafers it's getting pretty nasty in terms of minerals, and saltiness, and salinity, and things like that.
+Because some water, if you're down deep in some of these aquifers it's getting pretty nasty in terms of minerals, and saltiness, and salinity, and things like that.
 But also, if you go to Iowa, for example - I was born in Iowa, so I pay attention.
 But a bunch of farms are having trouble because they're putting so much nitrogen and fertilizer on their land, and it's getting down into their groundwater and making it hard to drink safely.
 So it's both a water-quality and quantity-management challenge that is central to adapting to climate change.

 JOHN SABO: Very cool.